reelyactive/beaver/README.md

 beaver.reset(options);
 ```

 Disconnect from all Socket.IO and WebSocket streams, and stop any polling loops.
+The options are as follows:

 | Property             | Default | Description                                |
 |:---------------------|:--------|:-------------------------------------------|